-In the event that the proceedings for the formation of a district as authorized by the principal act of the district conflicts with the procedural requirements of Government Code Section 56000 et. seq., the procedural requirements of the Government Code 56000 et. seq. shall be followed by LAFCO.
+In the event that the proceedings for the formation of a district as authorized by the principal act of the district conflicts with the procedural requirements of Government Code Section 56000 et. seq., the procedural requirements of the Government Code 56000 et. seq. belowed by LAFCO.